|►||Choosing A Career|

 |QQI Award Code||5M3807 Laboratory Techniques|

-This one-year course will aim to prepare participants for work with people in the sports, coaching, recreation or leisure industries.
+This one year course will aim to prepare participants for work with people in the sports, coaching, recreation or leisure industries.
+The sports management and coaching graduate will gain the social, communication and leadership skills to work with individuals and groups in the growing sports coaching and health and fitness areas.

 Sports and Recreation